ericdmj/edittest2/README.md

-# esrijs
+# agol
-My first Esri JS map
+Using ESRI JS to access ArcGIS Online data